 Open the Gruntfile.js file in the editor and set the breakpoints in it where necessary.

-To run a Grunt task as a Before-Launch task
+Run a Grunt task as a before-Launch task

 In the dialog that opens, click in the Before launch area and choose Run Grunt task from the list.

 In the Grunt task dialog that opens, specify the Gruntfile.js where the required task is defined, select the task to execute, and specify the arguments to pass to the Grunt tool.

 Specify the location of the Node.js interpreter, the parameters to pass to it, and the path to the grunt-cli package.

 If you have some tasks or targets that you run on a regular basis, you can add the corresponding run configurations to a list of startup tasks.
 The tasks will be executed automatically on the project start-up.